jcraigk/blog/_posts/2024-01-02-baked-crumbs-1.md

 Wide Earth
 I am the metaphor of Your mind
 I protect You
-I, a spectre, translucent
+I, a specter, translucent
 A wandering nightmare
-Seek eviction
+Expecting eviction
 {:.poem}

 Nihilism is extension of reason